EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 Connected users 1
 ```

 You should see that it's now showing 1 connected user.
 If you were to run another instance of the client application with `node myclient.js`, the smart contract log should start showing 2 connected users.
+This is because our client application generates a fresh key pair every time it starts up, causing HotPocket to treat it as a unique user.

 Now, stop the HotPocket node with `hpdevkit stop`.
 You will see that the client application gets disconnected automatically. (you can restart HotPocket by running `npm start` from 'mycontract' directory)